OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

     - A space character is inserted after the newline following `KNOWN_INCOMPATIBLE_EDITION=NO`
     - For a COG without mask, the `MASK_INTERLEAVED_WITH_IMAGERY` item will not be present of course.

-The ghost area starts with GDAL_STRUCTURAL_METADATA_SIZE=XXXXXX bytes\n where XXXXXX describes the size of this whole section (starting at the beginning of GDAL_STRUCTURAL_METADATA_SIZE).
+The ghost area starts with ``GDAL_STRUCTURAL_METADATA_SIZE=XXXXXX bytes\n`` (of a fixed size of 43 bytes) where XXXXXX is a 6-digit number indicating the remaining size of the section (that is starting after the linefeed character of this starting line).

 - ``LAYOUT=IFDS_BEFORE_DATA``: the IFDs are located at the beginning of the file.
-  GDAL with this PR will also makes sure that the tile index arrays are written just after the IFDs and before the imagery, so that a first range request of 16 KB will always get all the IFDs
+  GDAL will also makes sure that the tile index arrays are written just after the IFDs and before the imagery, so that a first range request of 16 KB will always get all the IFDs